rayshan/ga-extractor/README.md

   'dimensions': 'ga:country'
   // no need to define 'max-results', always extracts all data };

-gaExtractor.extract(queryObj)
+// no need to call .auth, extraction only happen after successful auth gaExtractor.extract(queryObj)
   .then(function (data) {
     // do something with data returned, e.g. transform & load into database